-To provide better clarity on PQT/MED requirements, the following PQT/MED-specific annotations to the M9 guideline should be considered by applicants when preparing data and information for a dossier for submission to the programme.
-The sections identified below refer to the relevant section of the M9 guideline.
+To provide better clarity on PQT/MED requirements, the following PQT/MED-specific annotations to the WHO guideline should be considered by applicants when preparing data and information for a dossier for submission to the programme.
+The sections identified below refer to the relevant section of the WHO guideline.

-Section 2.1 Solubility
+Section 4.1 Solubility

-As per M9, solubility data should be presented for the active pharmaceutical ingredient (API) contained in the proposed product.
+As per the guideline, solubility data should be presented for the active pharmaceutical ingredient (API) contained in the proposed product.
 The API employed in the solubility experiments should be fully characterized as per PQT/MED Quality requirements.

-Additional guidance on conducting solubility experiments for the purpose of BCS classification can be found in WHO Technical Report Series (TRS) 1003, Annex 6, Appendix 2 (2017) and TRS 1019, Annex 4 (2019).
+Additional guidance on conducting solubility experiments for the purpose of BCS classification can be found in Appendix 3 of the WHO guideline and WHO TRS 1052, Annex 6 (2024).